 You can grow carrots indoors.
 Carrots are one of the easiest root vegetables that can be grown in a container indoors but you must use a container that’s at least 8 inches (200mm) deep.
 When carrots grow, they grow deep and need enough room downwards.
+You can grow baby carrots in shallower containers.

 Carrots aren’t the fastest vegetable to grow.
 If you’re serious about growing carrots indoors you need to have enough space so that you can have them growing at different stages thus maintaining a regular supply.